 Networking: sounds about right, 1 in 10 business people are involved in networking activities and events.
 For networking we have several options from building owner associations to BNI and chamber of commerce type.
 Really depends on the type of client you are targeting each will have a different mix of businesses

 6. Social Media

 Social Media: was a little low in my opinion and have a couple observations.
 One is the industry matters a lot with social media, for example anything property related is heavily involved in social media.

 This can be realtors, real estate sales agents or property managers, you can find the everywhere on facebook, linkedin especially.
-Also if we ran a separate survey breaking it apart by age the results will be much higher for under 40 year olds versus over 40.
+Also if we ran a separate survey breaking it apart by age the results will be much higher for under 40 year old versus over 40.

-7. Selling Commercial Cleaning Door To Door
+7. Selling Accounts Door To Door

 Door to Door cold calling: shouldn’t be a big surprise this is last although the number of 2.5% seems a little low.

 This is the ultimate interruption and nobody really likes the idea of a salesperson showing up unannounced.
 BUT it is a numbers game and the fact is if we show up on the day they were thinking about how bad the cleaning is….

 Something else to think about with door to door selling is who would be open to this type of marketing?
 Restaurants, small retail, hotels, etc. In most markets that represents probably around 5% of the local businesses, so this makes sense now.